 As aesthetic treatment grows more popular in the UK, this industry is now worth billions of pounds.
 As a result, there are more career prospects than ever for those looking to practice as a non-medical aesthetician.
-Whilst other industries felt the effects of Covid financially, the aesthetics industry continued to grow.
+Whilst other industries felt the effects of COVID-19 financially, the aesthetics industry continued to grow.
 It could be down to people sitting in front of cameras all day or the shift of focus to self-care.
-Whatever the reason, the aesthetics industry has proven over the last 2 years that it’s a market that is here to stay.

 Let’s begin!